volta-cli/volta/README.md

   <a href="https://ci.appveyor.com/project/stefanpenner/volta/branch/master"><img alt="Build Status" src="https://ci.appveyor.com/api/projects/status/2cohtlutserh8jfb/branch/master?svg=true"></a>
 </p>

+**Fast:** Launch your JS tools quickly and seamlessly!
+Volta is built in Rust and ships as a snappy static binary.

-**Reliable:** Ensure everyone in your project uses an identical dev environment, from the Node version to your preferred package manager.
+**Reliable:** Ensure everyone in your project has the same tools, from the Node version to your preferred package manager.

 **Universal:** Enjoy the same command-line experience in every shell and every major operating system.

-**Fast:** Volta is implemented in Rust and deployed as a static executable for maximum performance.

 ## Features